This article is part of a larger series on Payroll Services.

 Trucking-specific systems (like TMSes) usually scored high for trucking-related features but low for essential HR and payroll functionalities.
 Similarly, payroll software providers offer solid pay processing and HR solutions but limited trucking features.
 You’ll need to decide your priorities when selecting.

-To see our full evaluation criteria for best payroll software for trucking companies, click through the tabs in the box below:
+To see our full evaluation criteria for the best payroll software for trucking companies, click through the tabs in the box below:

 20% of Overall Score